 In March 2020, I-Mab issued a press release announcing a strategic partnership with Kalbe Genexine Biologics (KG Bio), whereby KG Bio received what the press release described as a right of first negotiation outside North America for TJ004309 for up to \$340 million in potential payments to I-Mab.
 In March 2020, we also learned that I-Mab entered into two license and collaboration agreements with ABL Bio in July 2018 (ABL Bio License 1 and ABL Bio License 2).
-Under ABL Bio License 1, I-Mab granted to ABL Bio exclusive, worldwide (excluding Greater China), royalty-bearing rights to develop and commercialize a bispecific antibody (the BsAb) using certain monoclonal antibody sequences.
+Under ABL Bio License 1, I-Mab granted to

+ABL Bio exclusive, worldwide (excluding Greater China), royalty-bearing rights to develop and commercialize a bispecific antibody (the BsAb) using certain monoclonal antibody sequences.
 Under ABL License 2, I-Mab and ABL agreed to collaborate to develop three PD-L1-based bispecific antibodies by using ABL Bio's proprietary BsAb technology and commercialize them in their respective territories, which, collectively, include China, Hong Kong, Macau, Taiwan and South Korea, and other territories throughout the rest of the world if both parties agree to do so in such other territories during the performance of the agreement.
 On April 8, 2020, we issued a notice of dispute regarding possible breaches of the TJ004309 Agreement and the Bispecific Agreement.
 As of the date of this report, these disputes have not been resolved.
-We believe that based on these transactions, we may be entitled to receive payments under the TJ004309 Agreement, although I-Mab has disputed that any payment is due.
-We cannot currently estimate the likely outcome of the dispute under the TJ004309 Agreement or the Bispecific Agreement.
+We believe that based on these transactions, we may be entitled to receive payments under the TJ004309 Agreement or the Bispecific Agreement.
 Until these discussions are complete, we may be unable to provide a timeline as to when or if we will file an IND for a bispecific antibody under the Bispecific Agreement.
 Furthermore, our ability to license certain bispecific product candidates from I-Mab may be more limited than we previously believed due to I-Mab's separate license with ABL Bio that preceded our license with I-Mab.

 In March 2020, Santen Pharmaceutical Co., Ltd. (Santen) announced the discontinuation of development of DE-122 for the treatment of wet agerelated macular degeneration following the review of top-line data from the recently completed Phase 2a AVANTE clinical study, and in June 2020 Santen terminated the DE-122 license.
 Top-line data indicated DE-122 did not improve visual acuity when combined with Lucentis as compared to single-agent Lucentis.
-Santen expects to present data at a scientific conference in 2020.